lengfeld/subpatch/website/exp/design.md

 * [+] Consistency, since supatch is using the same style as git itself.

+**DD8**: The git tree object SHA1 checksum is used to record the state of the subtree(=file tree) after unpack and before patches are applied.

+* [+]: Already a standard definied by git
+* [+]: If superproject is git, already computed for us.
+No extra code needed.
+* [+]: If superproject is git, already computed for us.
+No extra directory walk and file read needed.

 *Note*: This list is not completed yet and should grow while supbatch is developed.